CIS565-Fall-2014/Project6-DeferredShader/README.md

 ![blinn](https://raw.githubusercontent.com/XJMa/Project6-DeferredShader/master/screenshots/performance1.jpg)

 In diagnostic mode(show normal, position, etc) I just output the color read from G buffer without light accumulation or post processing.
 From the chart above we can see the stage 2 and 3 of deferred shading is quite computational intense.
-And I think the performance is not that good because I implement the deferred shader with simple one-pass pipline.
+And I think the performance is not that good because I implement the deferred shader with simple one-pass pipline and my browser does not support drawbuffer.
 So every part get computed no matter is is used or not.
 I think  Implementing separable convolution will definetely help improving the performance.

 ![blinn](https://raw.githubusercontent.com/XJMa/Project6-DeferredShader/master/screenshots/performance2.jpg)